-Notre Dame’s Master of Science in Applied and Computational Mathematics and Statistics, with a specialty in Predictive Analytics, prepares students for critical positions in any data – intensive business.
-In this intensive 10-month program, students select courses and a real-world capstone project that are tailored to the industry in which they will seek employment.
+Notre Dame’s Master of Science in Applied and Computational Mathematics and Statistics, with a specialty in Predictive Analytics, prepares students for critical positions in any data-intensive business.
+In this intensive 10-month program, students select courses and a real-world capstone project that is tailored to the industry in which they will seek employment.

 The Master of Science in Analytics at the University of San Francisco is an intensive one year program that provides students with the skills necessary to develop techniques and processes for data-driven decision making.